isa-ulisboa/greends-dms-exercises/dms_ex_11_normalization.md

 ## 7. Complete SQL script
 If you completed the code and executed it without issues, great!
-If not, you  can check and run the full SQL script `dms_INE_normalization.sql`, which is available from the `scripts` directory of the repository.
-It can be run using DBeaver, or in the mysql command line, with the command:
+If not, you  can check and run the full SQL script `dms_ex_11_normalization.sql`, which is available from the `scripts` directory of the repository.
+It can be run using DBeaver, or in the operating system command line, with the command:
 ```
-mysql > mysql -u dms_user -p dms_INE < dms_INE_normalization.sql
+$ mysql -u dms_user -p dms_INE < dms_INE_normalization.sql
 ```

 ## 8. Dump of the database normalized file